MiraldiLab/maxATAC/docs/readme/normalize.md

 ### `-cs`, `--chrom_sizes`, `--chromosome_sizes`

 Define the chromosome sizes file.
 The current default file are the chromosome sizes for hg38.
-Note: this argument MUST be specified in conjunction with `--genome` and `--chromosomes` if the input BAM file was aligned to a genome build other than hg38.
+Note: this argument MUST be specified in conjunction with `--genome` and `--chromosomes` if the input file was aligned to a genome build other than hg38.

 ### --genome